Music Program

 Recording Engineers (Mentorship) – Up to $30,000

-Supporting emerging recording engineers who are operating an independent recording studio OR emerging recording engineers who have graduated from a recognized professional recording school or a minimum of one year experience in a recording studio.
+Supporting emerging recording engineers who are operating an independent recording studio OR emerging recording engineers who have graduated from a recognized professional recording school OR a minimum of one year experience in a recording studio.

 Industry Professionals (Internship, Mentorship, Training) – Up to $20,000